 - To prevent future flares, avoid common triggers and allergens, including eggs, soy, gluten, dairy, shellfish, fried foods, sugar, peanuts, trans fats, common food preservatives and artificial sweeteners.

 - Treat the mind and body for best results, as increased anxiety and depression can worsen the symptoms, and stress is believed to cause flare-ups in many adults.
+Include the natural eczema treatment options above in your routine.

 - Moisturize affected areas at least twice a day to help soothe dry skin, relieve itching and speed healing.